Where to go in New South Wales (NSW)

 We have travelled all four corners of NSW, including a four week outback discovery tour of some of the state’s most remote spots.
 We will continue to share our advice on these.

-Our hometown and the topic of our first website, Sydney Expert; we love Sydney and can give you 100 reasons why you should visit.
+Our hometown and focus of our first website, Sydney Expert; we love Sydney and can give you 100 reasons you should visit.
 Choosing just five is hard!
 However, even with just a weekend in the city, you can see many of the best sites.

 Top 5 things to do on your first visit to Sydney